MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/ExternalESGReportingDataModel/DimensionLink.md

 ms.author: lsuresh
 ---

-# Dimension link in External ESG Reporting Data Model(DimensionLink)
+# Dimension link in External ESG Reporting data model(DimensionLink)

 Entity that links dimension member with a requirement or a fact